While The Eastern U.S. Freezes, It's Too Warm In Alaska

 "They usually pick up their trap two or three times a week," he said, "and it'll feed a couple families per day."

-But they can't do it with the ice highway so unstable.
+They can't do it with the ice highway so unstable.

-Cleveland also can't hunt wolves and wolverines right now to sell their pelts like he normally would.
-Less hunting and trapping means less money—and more expensive trips to the grocery store.
+Cleveland also can't hunt wolves and wolverines right now to sell their pelts as he normally would.
+Less hunting and trapping means less money — and more expensive trips to the grocery store.

 In the worst cases, the river's open water is fatal.
 Two people died last month when their snowmobiles fell through open holes.
-One was a father who drove his family of five into the water on New Years Eve.
-His family was able to climb out but he wasn't.
+One was a father who drove his family of five into the water on New Year's Eve.
+His family was able to climb out, but he wasn't.

 Volunteers are working to mark the open holes by putting small trees next to them with blue reflectors.
-January and February are supposed to be the coldest months here — residents are just hoping it gets colder before winter is over.
+January and February are supposed to be the coldest months here; residents are just hoping it gets colder before winter is over.